MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Scripting/Readme.md

    - **[ENUMDESC1 | ENUMDESC2 | ENUMDESC...]** - custom enumeration descriptors for this argument, as follows:

-      - For numerical value, first and second ENUMDESC values determine min/max UI range of value.
-Rest is ignored.
+      - For Numerical and Vector3 value types, first and second ENUMDESC values determine min/max UI range of value.
+Optional third and fourth values determine mousewheel increment and alternate increment (with shift button pressed) respectively.
       - For Moveables and WadSlots lists, ENUMDESC values will filter out object ID names which contain any of ENUMDESCs only.
       - For Enumeration, ENUMDESC values will be displayed as is but converted to numericals on compilation